Politics UK is owned by News Hub Group Ltd. Company number: 14590599

 To ensure impartiality in all editorial output provided by admins, Politics UK is regulated by IMPRESS.
 If you believe that the we are not upholding this standard, you are welcome to file a complaint on our website.

 We do not publicly disclose the identities of the admins managing the account because of different personal preferences.
 Some admins, however, enjoy being more visible and interact with the accounts through their personal Twitter/X profiles.
 We are considering formalising this by changing admin usernames to reflect their affiliation with Politics UK, such as “@PoliticsUK_Noah”.
-It’s also important to protect admins who engage in this for the sake of gaining experience, rather than seeking public recognition.
+It’s also important to protect admins who engage in this for the sake of gaining experience in news creation, rather than seeking public recognition.

 In addition to his role at Politics UK and in the interests of transparency, Bailey is a member of the Young Conservatives.
 He also holds a part-time position with a Conservative Member of Parliament.
 If you have any concerns regarding his ownership, please let us know through our complaints page.